JohnAlbin/zen-grids/README.txt

 REQUIREMENTS
 ------------

-- Sass 3.1 or later
+- Sass 3.2 or later

+For the zen/background module only:
-- Compass 0.11 or later
+- Compass 0.12 or later

 LICENSE